 Oh.
 My.
 Gosh.
 On May 23, 2015 I invented something simple but delicious: Bacon bits (from 3 slices of bacon, but I trimmed the majority of the lard off first so it’s healthier than it sounds) cooked with a yellow bell pepper (half a pepper, in chunks), some ground sea salt + ground pepper, on (boring, white) toast, with the extra on the side.
 Incredible.
 If you love the taste of roasted pepper, imagine that infused with bacon. (more…)

 Mmm, eggs & yellow bell pepper, heavy on the bell pepper.
-(When I make eggs + stuff, the eggs often aren’t really the base so much as they’re just one of the ingredients.)
+(When I make eggs + stuff, the eggs often aren’t the base; they’re merely one of many ingredients.)
 This was the perfect tasty breakfast to consume with coffee while editing my dissertation for the umpteenth time.
 Speaking of which… I have a PhD* now!!!

 This corn soup recipe is from Leanne Brown’s Good & Cheap (free PDF version available here).
 Like chili and many other things, it’s a great thing to store in the freezer for later.
 Having made it four times now, advice I can add (which will make sense if you’re looking at the recipe) is this: (more…)